Keith-PVL/keithmcintosh.github.io/tempposts/ 2015-03-18-pete-evans-the-messiah-complex-and-the-dangeous-lure-of-woo-woo.md

 ---
 layout: post
-title: 'Pete Evans, The Messiah Complex and The Dangeous Lure of Woo Woo'
+title: "Pete Evans, The Messiah Complex and The Dangeous Lure of Woo Woo"
 date: 18-Mar-2015
 categories: tbd
 ---